 ECON 400 Econometrics • 5 Cr.

 This course introduces Econometric methods used in economics, business, finance, marketing, management and other disciplines, with emphasis on practical use and application.
 Students will construct models using real-world empirical data, conduct hypothesis testing, forecast outcomes, and learn to estimate and interpret the parameters of models.
-Prerequisite: MATH 342 with a C or better, and acceptance into BAS Data Analytics program, or permission of the instructor.
+Prerequisites: MATH 342 with a C or better, and acceptance into BAS Data Analysis and Management program Data Analytics concentration, or permission of the instructor.

 After completing this class, students should be able to: